 It wasn’t long before we heard about the second plane.
 And a third.
 And a fourth.
-Followed by the collapse of not one, but both iconic NYC structures, damage to the Pentagon and a plane crashing into a field in Pennsylvania.
+Followed by the collapse of not one but both iconic NYC structures, damage to the Pentagon, and a plane crashing into a field in Pennsylvania.

 Fear gripped the nation as rumors of other hijacked planes circulated.
 Air travel came to a halt.
 Mother’s rushed to pick up their kids from school, people made a run on gas as lines to the gas stations circled blocks and blocked roads.
-Many sat glued to TV unable to believe what they were seeing.
+Many sat glued to the TV, unable to believe what they were seeing.

 I opted not to watch TV that day and the days following.
 I didn’t want my children to see the horrors the news anchors described.

-2021 is the 20th anniversary of that horrific event.
 While traveling to Pennsylvania or NYC may be on your mind, you may be surprised to learn that Ohio has dozens of memorials you can visit, including the largest outside of NYC.

 9/11 Memorials in Ohio

 This memorial was designed by art students from the University of Mount Union.
 Symbolizing the jagged shards of aluminum rising from the rubble of the World Trade Center, this memorial is the only one in the country made with aluminum debris.